mhemeryck/mhemeryck.github.io/_posts/2019-07-09-updating_gpg_subkeys.md

 ---
-layout: post
-title: "Updating GPG subkeys"
+title: Updating GPG subkeys
-author: "mhemeryck"
+subtitle: My yearly yubikey GPG subkey rotation process
+cover-img:
+  - "/assets/2019-07-09/keys.jpg": "Photo by Florian Berger on Unsplash"
+tags:
+  - gpg
+  - yubikey
+  - note-to-self
 ---

 This is just a list of things to consider when updating my GPG subkeys (encryption, signing, authentication) for the particular setup I use on a daily basis:

 1. one master key without any expiry date to generate and revoke subkeys
 1. I use [`pass`] as my password manager.
    1. the basic idea is that it's a command-line password manager that uses gpg under the hood for encrypting / decrypting the passwords.
    1. the passwords are encrypted with an encryption subkey
    1. pass allows managing its history with git, linking the storage on a remote gitlab / github server.
 1. the subkeys are only stored on my yubikey
 1. the subkeys are always valid for a period of one year
 1. the yubikey I use also has NFC, which makes it possible to use it on my android phone as well